fengberd/VACJOKE.NET/README.md

 ## Can I get VAC BANNED if I use these scripts?
 - If you just use the *CSGO Biniding Based Changer*,it's impossible for you to recieve a VAC ban by using this script.
 - If you use the *AutoHotKey Based Changer*,you have a really small chance to recieve a ban,I don't know if vac will detect AHK,AHK didn't caused any ban for me.
-- If you use the *External Clantag Changer*,**it is _POSSIBLE_ for you to recieve a _VAC BAN_**,the external changer will have some actions that only hacks will do and **THERE'S NO ANTI DETECT MEASURES**
+- If you use the *External Clantag Changer*,**_YOU MAY RECIEVE A VAC BAN_**,the external changer will have some actions that only hacks will do and **THERE'S NO ANTI DETECT MEASURES**.

 ## Pre-Requirements
-- If you want to use the external changer,just make sure you have `.NET Framework 4.5` installed
+- If you want to use the external changer,just make sure you have `.NET Framework 4.5` installed,there's no need to join the following steam groups.
 - In order to use the clantag changer,you must join **ALL OF** the following groups:
  - [VACJOKE\_1](https://steamcommunity.com/groups/VACJOKE_1)
  - [VACJOKE\_2](https://steamcommunity.com/groups/VACJOKE_2)